calidion/aex/README.md

 2. @body    define your way to parse your body.
 3. @query   enable `req.query`.
 4. @filter  fiter and validate data from request, takes `body`, `params` and `query` types only.
+5. @inject inject any middleware you want to

 ## @http